The Counseling center at Belle MEade UMC

 To make an appointment, visit

-Chris O'Rear, MDiv, MMFT is opening an office of pastoral counseling in our church that will be available to church members, as well as people from the community.
+Chris O'Rear, MDiv, MMFT has opened an office of pastoral counseling in our church that is available to church members, as well as people from the community.
 Under our arrangement, Chris will be paying a small amount of rent to our church.
 All congregation members will be able to see Chris for an initial visit at no charge and then at a reduced rate on a sliding scale thereafter.

 Chris was educated at Samford University, Southern Baptist Seminary in Louisville where he earned the Master of Divinity specializing in Pastoral Counseling, and Trevecca Nazarene University where he earned the Masters Marriage and Family Counseling.
 This how Chris describes his journey to this moment: how Chris describes his journey to this moment: